 - General Fund capital receipts are not allocated or committed prior to receipt, unless inextricably linked to a specific project. - Usable capital receipts from the sale of council housing stock under right to buy legislation are directed at the HRA capital programme to meet the requirements of decent homes targets. - Usable capital receipts from other asset sales other than RTB, whether HRA or General Fund, can be used towards General Fund capital projects.
 This reflects the fact that the Council is not currently in a financial position to be able to direct all HRA receipts towards the HRA programme.
-However this policy may be reviewed in future years - General fund capital receipts received during the year will be added to the unearmarked general fund capital receipts reserve (see below) and taken into account as a potential funding source for new schemes or variations in the relevant financial year or the following financial year, subject to revenue budget considerations e.g. debt financing budget implications. - Capital Reserves The current financial climate is such that capital receipts are at a premium.
+However this policy may be reviewed in future years - General fund capital receipts received during the year will be added to the unearmarked general fund capital receipts reserve (see below) and taken into account as a potential funding source for new schemes or variations in the relevant financial year or the following financial year, subject to revenue budget considerations e.g. debt financing budget implications. - General Fund capital receipts received from the capital portion of finance lease income on Council owned GF and HRA properties under new IFRS rules will be earmarked for capital expenditure on the Council's property assets. - Capital Reserves The current financial climate is such that capital receipts are at a premium.
 Once the economic climate stabilises and capital receipts become a more reliable income source, consideration will be given to increasing the capital reserve from its current value of £100k. - The only call on the un-earmarked general fund capital reserve during the year would be for unforeseen high priority emergency capital works that cannot be financed from alternative sources.
-Agreement will be through the normal channels - that is the submission of a project appraisal or variation to Cabinet. - Hypothecated funding i.e. funding linked directly to a specific scheme or service area, such as grants, third part contributions, revenue contributions and supported borrowing is allocated 100% to the relevant scheme or service. - Major Repairs Reserve In line with the statutory requirement, the Major Repairs Reserve is entirely earmarked for HRA capital expenditure on the Council's housing stock - Supported Borrowing will be used if the unsupported element is affordable. - Unsupported Borrowing will be used to fund capital investment if the cost of the borrowing is affordable.
+Agreement will be through the normal channels that is the submission of a project appraisal or variation to Cabinet. - Hypothecated funding i.e. funding linked directly to a specific scheme or service area, such as grants, third part contributions, revenue contributions and supported borrowing is allocated 100% to the relevant scheme or service. - Major Repairs Reserve In line with the statutory requirement, the Major Repairs Reserve is entirely earmarked for HRA capital expenditure on the Council's housing stock - Supported Borrowing will be used if the unsupported element is affordable. - Unsupported Borrowing will be used to fund capital investment if the cost of the borrowing is affordable.
 Ideally the capital investment itself will produce revenue savings, which will cover the cost of borrowing to invest.